josep-pujol/learning_ifd-dashboard/README.md

 - **HTML**, **CSS** and **Javascript**
     - Base languages used to create website
 - [Bootstrap](http://getbootstrap.com/)
-    - Used **Bootstrap4** to give to the project a simple, responsive layout
+    - Used **Bootstrap4** to give to the project a responsive layout and styles
 - [JQuery](https://jquery.com)
     - **JQuery** as a dependency for **D3.js**
 - [D3.js](https://d3js.org)